-Dog Lake Mill D North Fork Trail is a 4.8 mile out and back trail located near Salt Lake City, UT that features a lake and is rated as moderate.
+Dog Lake Mill D North Fork Trail is a 4.8 mile out and back trail located near Salt Lake City, Utah that features a lake and is rated as moderate.
 The trail is primarily used for hiking and is accessible from June until October.

 This was a hard one for me as I don't hike much the snow and was difficult and slippery coming down and going up but this hike was worth it and was one amazing view.